Skip to navigation | Skip to main content | Skip to footer

 You will choose a self-funded research project specific to your area of study.

-View a list of example projects available or search all self-funded projects.
+View a list of example projects below or search all self-funded projects.

 Fees and entry requirements for the programme are dependent on your chosen research project.
 Please see individual project listings for details.